Spring 2024 (February-April) – Deadline to apply: January 14, 2024

 - Compile data for civil rights department projects

 - Current law students enrolled in a J.D./L.L.M. program, or those who have completed one of these programs and are looking for a post-bar opportunity

-- Sensitivity in working with clients who have faced discrimination
+- Past experience or interest in working with diverse clients who have faced discrimination

 - Sound legal research, analytical, and writing skills.
 One semester of legal research and writing preferred

 - Demonstrated time management and multitasking abilities

-- Ability to handle concurrent assignments and meet deadlines
+- Ability to work independently, handle concurrent assignments, and meet deadlines

 - Supportive of CAIR’s mission